osmberlin/osm-traffic-sign-tool/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Issue
-about: Standard issue template
+about: For bug reports, comments or requests
 title: ''
 labels: ''
 assignees: ''